 You can see one of the heavy stones has been placed on a platform (by yours truly).
 This stone is just over 100kg.
 If a man is able to lift this to the platform (like me), they are classed as “Half Strong” and allowed to work on a sailing ship.
 The full strength stone is about 20kg heavier and I could only just lift it.

 This coastal location on the Snæfellsnes peninsular can easily be explored in a day tour.
 In 10-12 hours you can see the highlights of the Snæfellsnes peninsular comfortably.
 Our photo guides can design the photo tour with quality time at several points of interest and the sunset at one of the top locations such as Kirkjufellsfoss waterfall.
 You could stretch out the Snæfellsnes peninsular over 2 days easily with an overnight stop near Kirkjufell to capture the Mid-night sun or Northern lights.
-Our Golden Snæfellsnes tour combines Snæfellsnes with Golden circle with an overnight near Kirkjufell.
+The Golden Snæfellsnes tour combines Snæfellsnes with West Iceland and an overnight stay in the Icelandic Nature.

-Multi-day Photo tours that could include the Snæfellsnes peninsular, including the Djúpalónssandur coastline.
+Multi-day tours that include the Snæfellsnes peninsular, and may include the Djúpalónssandur Beach.